kws/add-bom/README.md

 ## Safety Features

 The tool includes several safety checks:

 - Verifies the file exists
 - Checks if the file already has a BOM
-- By default, only adds BOM to files that are already UTF-8 encoded
+- By default, only adds BOM to files that appear to be UTF-8 encoded
 - Requires `--force` flag to add BOM to files with other encodings

 ## License